Healing Little Hearts and Team 1c

-In less than one year, we have funded nine camps which have operated on over 100 children, giving them the same chance at life our children have had.
+In two years, we have funded 13 camps which have operated on over 180 children, giving them the same chance at life our children have had.
 We decided to name each camp in memory of a Team 1C child who has sadly passed away, which has also provided comfort to the family and a lasting legacy to be incredibly proud of.
 Our lifetime goal is to raise enough money so that every Team 1c child has a camp named after them.
 If you’d like to help us achieve that, please get in touch!

 Team 1c’s fundraising events started life with a small music gig at a pub in Bury, we then had our (now famous) Stars and Stripes Ball, which was so successful we had to organise a second one just 6 months later!
 We also do many sponsored sporting events including the 3 peaks, white collar boxing ,the Manchester Glow run and the Kids Liverpool Spring 1k.